ParthaPRay/ReliaPy/README.md

 ## Installation in Google Colab

-Run the following command in Colab if dependencies are not already installed:
+Run the following command in Google Colab if dependencies are not already installed:

 ```python
 !pip -q install gradio scipy pandas numpy matplotlib openpyxl